 The Five Dog Personalities

 Getting a purebred is an excellent way to estimate what your dog’s temperament might be, but it’s not a guarantee.
 Whichever breed you get, your dog’s personality will be greatly determined by you.
 Below are five types of dog personalities.
-Dogs in the same breed might have different personalities, so make sure you spend time with the dog to understand his personality.
+There could even be different dog breeds personalities, so make sure you spend time with the dog to understand his personality.

 The Confident Dogs